Biodiversity net gain

 The aim of BNG is to encourage developers to provide an increase in appropriate natural habitat and ecological features over and above that affected by a given development.
-This involves the use of metrics to determine a baseline score and calculating how much new or restored habitat is required to deliver net gain.
+This involves metrics to determine a baseline score and calculating how much new or restored habitat is required to deliver net gain.

 This feels like a huge missed opportunity for BNG to drive improvements to longitudinal connectivity in our rivers.

 Or is it?

 The most effective way for a river to be longitudinally connected is by weir removal, as this will lead to the most fish passage improvements, as well as reconnect sediment transport in the reach.
 Often this is not feasible due to many constraints – at a navigation for example.
 But sometimes a technical fish pass is preferred over weir removal.
 Due to uncertainties and risks, often over the behaviour of the river upstream.
 A weir removal will lead to greater variety of in-channel habitat than a technical pass, which will retain the current water levels.
 And so would generate new habitat which could be included in the BNG metrics.

 Will this encourage developers and structure owners to be braver at the options assessment stage to obtain the BNG points, rather than taking a more risk averse approach?
 It could be argued that an as-nature bypass channel, assuming it creates suitable habitat will also provide quantifiable (BNG) habitat improvements.

 Will we now see a preference for more natural fish passage solutions?
 We will see, as BNG becomes further embedded in the planning process, there is a lot to get to grips with but our breadth of experience is developing rapidly!